-Parking is free, as is entry to the house, gift shop, and cafe.
+Parking at Powerscourt is free, as is entry to the house, gift shop, and cafe.
 However, the Gardens and the Waterfall cost extra.
 Ticket prices vary depending on the season.
 Click here for their website with hours and prices.
 The Powerscourt Estate has a current Lord Powerscourt, and he narrates an electronic self-guided audio tour - with the help of two of his cousins - as you walk around the gardens.
 You can choose between a family-oriented tour with i-spy activities, or a more in-depth historical tour.
 The family-oriented guides are designated with yellow signs.

 The gardens were designed to look like they extend all the way to Sugarloaf mountain.
 It does take about 1.5-2 hours to cover the main pathways, but the information given in the audio guides keep you entertained while walking and the scenery was beautiful.